 In short, yes.

-Many people who combine keto with intermittent fasting actually see better results than people who only stick to one method.
+Many people who combine both diets actually see better results than people who only stick to one method.

 Dozens of studies have been done on men and women to determine whether or not fat loss and improved health are actually benefits of this combination.

 One study that appeared in the Journal of Translational Medicine studied 34 resistance-trained men for eight weeks.
 The numerous researchers discovered guys who did the combo of keto and intermittent fasting actually lost 14% more body fat than the control group.

 A review of 28 separate studies published in Obesity Science & Practice also found that individuals who tried intermittent fasting actually lost 7 lbs. more pure fat than individuals who did low-calorie diets.

 People who did keto at the same time actually retained more muscle mass than those who just tried intermittent fasting, making it a great way to cut fat while retaining healthy muscle.

 All in all, the weight loss, nutritional and mental benefits of combining keto and IF are worth the effort.

 How to Begin

 If you’re struggling to adjust to a new lifestyle, you don’t have to jump right into the waters of keto and intermittent fasting.